josevictorferreira/tweet_tips_predictor/README.md

 ## Tweet Tips Predictor
    - A micro service for checking if a tweet is a betting tip or not.
+The service uses Machine Learning for indentify and predict the result given the text of the tweet.

 ## Config and Build
    - Install docker on your machine.